ssp21/ssp21-spec/ssp21.md

 SSP21 shall allow for trust to be anchored in three primary key management domains:

 * Shared secrets, i.e. symmetric cryptography
-* Shared public keys, i.e. key-server style key managment based on asymmetric cryptography
+* Shared public keys, i.e. key-server style key management based on asymmetric cryptography
 * Public Key Infrastructure (PKI) wholly controlled by the asset owner, with an efficient certificate format.

-The tradeoffs associated with each of these domains is discussed in a later section.
+The trade-offs associated with each of these domains is discussed in a later section.

 ## Asymmetric Certificate Revocation